zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

  * hpu_bench: Depict the used of HPU device through Integer abstraction level.

 In order to run those applications on hardware, user must build from the project root (i.e `tfhe-rs-internal`) with `hpu-v80` features:

+> NB: Running examples required to have correctly pulled the `.pdi` files.
+Those files, due to their size, are backed by git-lfs and disabled by default.
+> In order to retrieve them, use the following command:
+> ```bash
+> git lfs pull --include="*" --exclude=""
+> ```

 ``` bash
 cargo build --release --features="hpu-v80" --example hpu_hlapi --example hpu_bench
 # Correctly setup environment with setup_hpu.sh script